NetLogo/Rnd-Extension/README.md

 #### `rnd:weighted-n-of` _size_ _agentset_ _reporter-task_
 #### `rnd:weighted-n-of` _size_ _list_ _reporter-task_

+From an agentset, reports an agentset of size _size_ randomly chosen from the input set, with no repeats.

+From a list, reports a list of size _size_ randomly chosen from the input set, with no repeats.
+The items in the result appear in the same order that they appeared in the input list.
+(If you want them in random order, use shuffle on the result.)

+In both cases, the probability of each item being picked is proportional to the weight reported by _reporter-task_ for this item.

+It is an error for _size_ to be greater than the size of the input.

+The weights reported by _reporter-task_ must not be negative, and there must be at least as many candidates with a positive weight (i.e., >= 0) than the number of requested items (_size_).

+#### `rnd:weighted-one-of`  _agentset_ _reporter-task_
+#### `rnd:weighted-one-of`  _list_ _reporter-task_

+From an agentset, reports a random agent.
+If the agentset is empty, reports [`nobody`](http://ccl.northwestern.edu/netlogo/docs/dictionary.html#nobody).

+From a list, reports a random list item.
+It is an error for the list to be empty.

-Picks _size_ items from _agentset_ or _list_, with the probability of each item picked proportional to the weight reported by _reporter-task_ for this item.
+In both cases, the probability of each item being picked is proportional to the weight reported by _reporter-task_ for this item.

 ## Building